bowmanmc/qb001-hello_d3/src/w01-Hello_D3.md

 ---
 layout: default
-title: Lesson 01 - Hello D3
+title: Day 1 - Hello D3
 permalink: /01.html
 ---
-## Lesson 01 - Hello D3

 Hello!
 Welcome to the Data Visualization with D3.js course by QuickBits.
 We’ll be spending the next two weeks exploring D3 and